kokkos/kokkos-core-wiki/docs/source/API/algorithms/sorting/sort-freefnc-standard-policies.rst

    Semantics:

-   - Before the actual sorting is executed, the function calls ``Kokkos::fence("Kokkos::sort: before")``; after the sort is completed the execution space is fenced with message ``exec.fence("Kokkos::sort: fence after sorting")``.
+   - This is a blocking function.
+Before the sorting is executed, the function internally calls ``Kokkos::fence("Kokkos::sort: before")``, and after the sort is completed the execution space is fenced with message ``exec.fence("Kokkos::sort: fence after sorting")``.

    Possible implementation: